 Forests can sequester between two and twenty-one times more carbon than other land uses.
-Due to Skagit County's large forest acreage and therefore large carbon sink, avoiding forest conversion is the number one way Skagit can remove heat-trapping carbon from the air.
+Timber harvests result in the production of forest products (paper, lumber, etc) that continue to sequester carbon dioxide until or unless they are burned.
+Proper forest management and production of forest products, therefore, constitutes ongoing carbon sequestration.
+Due to Skagit County's large forest acreage and therefore large carbon sink, avoiding forest conversion is the number one way Skagit County can remove heat-trapping carbon from the air.